proteus-core/libra/README.md

 The result of the performance evaluation is saved in the file `/results-performance.tex`.
 As the security evaluation exits with an error on a detected security violation, a successful build of the image indicates that there were no detected security violations.

-> [!IMPORTANT]
-> After submission, we fixed a mistake in the `keypad` benchmark, which slightly changes the evaluation results of this benchmark.
-> We will update the numbers for the camera-ready version of the paper.

 The container can be launched with the following command:

 ```shell